Verify a Payment Domain

 -

-Online Giving Optimized Donation Forms launched from links or buttons on your organization's website
+Online Giving for Blackbaud CRM and Altru — Embedded Standard Donation Forms and Optimized Donation Forms launched from links or buttons on your organization's website

 Tip: To learn how to set up Apple Pay for other solutions and form types, see Digital Wallets.